rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.
 However, I expect it to vary between individuals.
-Notice, it would be hard to enumerate chunks involved in a classic imperative program.
 If we can load only a limited "chunks" into working memory, how big can these chunks be?
 The answer is interesting: it seems that it does not matter![^chunking]
-For some of us, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
+In some situations, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
+Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 7.

 [^chunking]: See this wiki page: [Chunking](https://psychology.fandom.com/wiki/Chunking).

 [^magic3]: Examples of concepts in programming that come with 2 chunks: assignment statement, function (input and output) function application (function and input), function composition.
 This pattern allows for very big chunks, here are some loads with 2 big chunks I have worked a lot with in the past: algebraic topology, compensated compactness (using measure theory to study PDEs).
 Moving closer to programming, good bigger chunk examples are: computation laws (properties), operational semantics rules, Curry-Howard correspondence.
 Mathematical theorems follow this pattern (e.g. in context of programming "Simply typed lambda calculus is strongly normalizing").
 It appears that we can do, indeed, great things with 2 chunks, However, I have not found much psychological research on 3 being the magic number.
+A candy: "Dhall is strongly normalizing".

+The idea of decomposing the program into fewer (but bigger) "chunks" that interact in a clear way has been around for as long as I can remember.
+We will examine this idea in terms of _Cognitive Load Theory_.

-Cognitive load theory is concerned with _instructional design_ and improving how _information is presented_ to a _learner_.
+Cognitive Load Theory is concerned with _instructional design_ and improving how _information is presented_ to a _learner_.
 Controlling learner's cognitive loads is an essential part of this work.

 Continuous learning is a part of what programmers do, but implementing and modifying project code is by far the biggest cognitive effort that programmers face.
 I look at this as: the code itself is a very important _instructional material_, programmers are _learners_ and _instructional designers_ at the same time.